-How to Glue Plywood Together: Step-by-Step Guide
+How to Glue Plywood Together: Step-by-Step Guide (with Pictures)

 One of the advantages of using plywood for any project is that it’s strong.
 Each 4’ x 8’ sheet is composed of multiple layers of wood veneer themselves glued together.
 Each successive one goes in another direction to add tensile strength to the finished product.
 Surprisingly, archaeological evidence exists that the ancient Egyptians crafted a similar material.